 Railwaysleepers.com: Unfortunately your story is all too familiar.
 There are only three effective options, I'm afraid.

-2) Replace them with non-creosote treated sleepers, whether new or used.
+2) Replace them with non-creosote treated railway sleepers, whether new or used.
 Landscapers should not really be using the old GB pine sleepers, due to their unpleasant leaking.
-The best used sleeper would be the African Azobe, that is an untreated (and needs no treatment) tropical hardwood, that is very dense, and is sometimes used underwater, or for lock gates etc..
+The best used railway sleeper would be the African Azobe or Jarrah railway sleeper that is an untreated (and needs no treatment) tropical hardwood, that is very dense, and is sometimes used underwater, or for lock gates etc..
 Alternatively new pressure treated Baltic / Scottish pine (treated with an environmentally child friendly treatment) or new untreated French oak.
-We can help you chose if you need.
+We can help you choose if you need.

-3) Clad the existing sleepers with some kind of timber, or material that covers up the tar
+3) Clad the existing railway sleepers with some kind of timber, decking or material that covers up the tar

 Railwaysleepers.com: See above.
 This type of question is the one we receive most. (several times a week).

 Our local garden centre staff told me they didn't supply used railway sleepers anymore as they were not allowed to due to the oil thats soaked in to them.